 Suspicious Compound V

 While Vought put an indefinite hold on the release of Compound V, the chemical that turned normal beings into superheroes or monsters, as you want to call it, however, the chemical still remains in Vought who will use it as per their own preference and selfish motives.
-The compound V has created a lot of Supe Terrorists, as they called in The Boys Season 2, who are still out there in the wild and don’t know what their fate would be, and The Boys season 3 will explore either of them.
+The compound V has created a lot of Supe Terrorists, as they called in season 2, who are still out there in the wild and don’t know what their fate would be, and season 3 will explore either of them.